kitar/laravel-dynamodb/README.md

 }
 ```

-### Add config for user provider
+### Change auth config

-Finally, we specify model class name in config at `config/database.php`.
+Then specify driver and model name for authentication in `config/auth.php`.

 ```php
 'providers' => [